SumoLogic/sumologic-documentation/blog-service/2023-01-27-slo-monitors.md

     image_url: /img/release-notes/rss-orange.png
 ---

-You can now convert Monitors to Service-Level Objectives (SLOs).
+You can now create Service-Level Objectives (SLOs) directly from your Monitors.

 ...